leonidas-o/abac-authorization-web/README.md

 You don't have to structure your own project like this to utilize the ABACAuthorization package.
 You can use it for your separate API and separate backend projects as well as your all-in-one project generated out of the default vapor web template.
 This demo-project (brought together under one hood out of two projects - api and backend) shows how a separate API and backend approach could work.
 Detailed instructions how to use ABACAuthorization package can be found in the package's README file.
+Http Port can be set via `HTTP_PORT` Environment variable, if not set, it defaults to 8080.

+> IMPORTANT: At the beginning, the most routes will throw a 403: Forbidden.
+This is expected, as the default `Auth Policies` are only providing minimal access (see Auth Policies section).

 ## Login